Redundancy: Get It Right!

 - Outcome of meeting and next steps;

-- Redundancy Letter and a written statement of how the redundancy payment was calculated for each employee;
+- Redundancy Letter and a written statement of how the redundancy payment was calculated for each employee; and

 - Appeal letters (if appropriate).

-The letters sent to employees at each stage will need to contain specific information appropriate to that point in the process and the needs of the organisation.
+The letters sent to employees at each stage will need to contain specific information appropriate to that point in the process and the needs of the firm.
 Advice from TimelessTime consultants should be sought when formulating these letters.

-These meetings should be planned in advance, invitations should be in writing and comprehensive notes made,and kept, for each meeting.
+These meetings should be planned in advance, invitations should be in writing and comprehensive notes made, and kept, for each meeting.
 The meetings will be with both groups and individuals as appropriate.

 It is important to set up an appeal panel who can hear appeals from staff who are unhappy with the process and believe that the selection criteria have been unfairly applied.